restify/errors/README.md

 ### Rendering Errors

-All Error objects in this module are created with a `body` property.
-Restify supports 'rendering' Errors as a response using this property.
+All Error objects in this module are created with a `body` property. restify supports 'rendering' Errors as a response using this property.
 You can pass Errors to `res.send` and the error will be rendered out as JSON, using the Error object's status code: